shitware-ltd/shitbot/README.md

 - `!balance`: See how much money from API usage you have spent.
 - `!chuck`: Chuck Norris jokes.
 - `!daddy`: Dad jokes.
-- `!hype`: Lara-cord best quotes of all time.
 - `!image`: Gets a random image from unsplash.
 - `!insult {@mention(s)}`: Will give you a mean insult.
 If you @mention other users, it will tag and insult them instead.
 - `!ip {ip}`: Obtain details about the supplied IP address.